 And here's the crazy thing that's happened since taking a break.
 I feel like all my positive emotions have been totally amped up.
 Isn't that nuts?
 And I will tell you, I was not expecting this.
-I didn't think going in like, hey, you know, things in life are going to feel so much better.
+I didn't think, going in, "Hey, things in life are going to feel so much better."
 That was not what I thought going into it.

-I had no idea that it was going to feel as if - I don't know, like, someone had just turned way up all my positive emotions because I learned to actually savor them.
+I had no idea that it was going to feel as if, I don't know, like someone had just turned way up all my positive emotions.

+Because I learned to actually savor them.
 I learned how to actually be present with them.
 I learned how to be in the moment instead of anticipating some sort of future reward to improve upon them.

-So when I decided to take a break, I was forced to pay attention to what my negative emotions felt like in my body because that's what I was so often using alcohol to move away from was that negative emotion.
-But doing so taught me how to really pay attention to those positive emotions in my body as well.
+When I decided to take a break, I was forced to pay attention to what my negative emotions felt like in my body.
+Because that's what I was so often using alcohol to move away from, was that negative emotion.

+But doing so taught me how to really pay attention to those positive emotions in my body, as well.
 I had no idea that I was teaching myself to do this skill, and it's such a great skill to have.

-So the other thing, because I wasn't always looking for a reward with a drink, I could be fully present with what was happening.
+The other thing, because I wasn't always looking for a reward with a drink, I could be fully present with what was happening.
 I wasn't anticipating something to come.
 My brain wasn't in this future moment where things are going to be even better.
 I was in this moment, the current moment, and it was great.

-And you know what, I think about all the moments that in my life in the last couple of years that in the past I would have definitely been like, "Yeah, let's celebrate with a drink," right?
+And you know what?
+I think about all the moments t in my life, in the last couple of years, that in the past I would have definitely been like, "Yeah, let's celebrate with a drink," right?
 I definitely would have been augmenting a positive emotion.

-I think about the birth of my first niece and nephew, you know, I took the plunge and left my job at New York City to start a business, I got engaged, I published a book, I got married, we went on a honeymoon, I launched a podcast, I got certified as a master life coach, and I hit my first big financial goal as an entrepreneur.
-All of those things in the past would have definitely been like, "Yes, augment, let's do it."
-Right?
+I think about the birth of my first niece and nephew.
+I took the plunge and left my job at New York City to start a business.
+I got engaged.
+I published a book.
+I got married.
+We went on a honeymoon.
+I launched a podcast.
+I got certified as a Master Life Coach.
+And I hit my first big financial goal as an entrepreneur.

-And I think like, I just was able to savor all the positive emotions that came with these moments, and I will tell you, I truly feel like my emotions are supercharged.
+All of those things, in the past, would have definitely been like, "Yes, augment, let's do it."
+I just was able to savor all the positive emotions that came with these moments.
+And I will tell you, I truly feel like my emotions are supercharged.
 I feel my positive emotions so much more intensely because I'm really in the moment.
 I'm really savoring them.
-I'm fully engrossed, they're washing over me.
+I'm fully engrossed.
+They're washing over me.

 My attention isn't elsewhere.
 I'm not waiting for, "Okay, when am I going to get that drink so I can really celebrate?"

-And that to me, that to me, that ability to really savor your positive emotions, I think that its the real reward.
+And that to me, that ability to really savor your positive emotions, I think that that is the real reward.
 So many of us don't know how to do that.
 I didn't know how to do that for the longest time.
 But I will tell you that there is a huge reward in that.